Guy Simonds: Post-war Army

 Simonds was "undoubtedly deeply hurt" when he was passed over for Charles Foulkes as Chief of the General Staff (CGS) in August 1945.
 In 1946 he went to London where he attended the Imperial Defence College (IDC).
 He "found that work at the IDC engaged his alert intelligence.
 He met and talked to leading politicians, industrialists, and servicemen of the Western Alliance."
 From 1946 to 1949 he was Chief Instructor there, "a signal honour for a Canadian".
-He returned to Canada in 1949 to take a role as Commandant of the Canadian Army Command and Staff College and the National Defence College, Canada.
-In 1951 he was appointed Chief of the General Staff.
-In 1950, it was widely believed that the North Korean invasion of South Korea was meant to be a distraction to get American forces bogged down in Korea as the prelude to a Soviet invasion of West Germany.
+He returned to Canada in 1949 to take a role as Commandant of the Canadian Army Command and Staff College and the National Defence College.
+In 1951 he was appointed CGS.
+In 1950, it was widely believed that the North Korean invasion of South Korea was meant to be a distraction to get US forces bogged down in Korea as the prelude to a Soviet invasion of West Germany.
 When China entered the Korean War in October 1950, it was believed the world was on the brink of World War III, and on January 16, 1951, the NATO Supreme Allied Commander, General Dwight D. Eisenhower, visited Ottawa to ask Canada for help.
 The Prime Minister Louis St. Laurent agreed to send two Canadian divisions to West Germany.
 Simonds wrote at the time that, since the shipping was not available to move two divisions to Europe, the Canadians best be there before World War III started.